lvs170603/Quantum-Observer/README.md

 ## Running Locally

-To run the Quantum Observer application on your local machine, follow these steps.
+To run the Quantum Observer application on your local machine, you will need to run two separate processes in two terminals: the Next.js frontend and the Python backend.

 ### Prerequisites